Frequently Asked Questions

 Are there certain times for showering?
-We have two shower times throughout the day.
-Shower times are from 7:00-9:00 AM and again from 3:30-5:00 PM.
+We have shower times throughout the day.
+A schedule will be provided in your admission folder.

 Do you have a laundry facility?
 We offer free laundry facilities.
 Laundry can be done during non-group times beginning at 7:00 AM.
 Laundry may not be done during groups and should be completed by 11:00 PM.

 How do I get fresh linen, towels or toiletries I forgot?
 We can provide you with fresh linens or towels upon request.
 You can place soiled towels & linen in the laundry room and staff will provide you with fresh linen.
 We have a variety of toiletries that we can provide you if you do not have certain items.

 Can my loved ones bring in items?
-Food items may be brought in from loved ones as long as it is manufactured, sealed & unopened.
-We do not allow canned soda on the units.
 The staff has the ability to restrict certain items if necessary.
 Food items and canned soda are not allowed.
 While we appreciate the comforts of home, we do not permit pillows or blankets to be brought into our facility unless otherwise approved by the psychiatrist for medical reasons.

 When can I smoke?
 There are designated smoking times and areas available.
 When smoking, please use the smoking receptacles to discard of your cigarette butts.
 The unit schedule denotes smoking times.
 Please be advised that the times may slightly vary due to medication passes or variances in the schedule.
 The doctor has the right to restrict due to special precautions or medical issues.
 As a general rule at our facility: “If you are too sick to go to group then you are too sick to smoke. “

 When can I watch TV?
 We have designated rooms for watching television.
 You may watch T.V. during non-group times starting from 7:00 AM and ending at 11:00 PM.
 We do not permit the watching of television during group times.